qouteall/qouteall-blog/blog/Term Ambiguity.md

 - Safe unsafe Rust code. (unsafe Rust code wrapped in a safe way)
 - Asynchronous synchronization. (non-blocking replication)
 - Lock-free deadlock. (deadlock can happen in message-passing systems, without any explicit lock)
-- Transparent opacity. (an opacity value that's less than 1.0, making it transparent)
+- Transparent opacity. (an opacity value that's less than 1.0, making it semi-transparent)
 - Static animation. (the animation data is hard-coded)
-- Unlogged log in. (the log in event is not written to record)
+- Unlogged log in. (the log-in event is not written to record)